fotso0244/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Script 7-update_dictionary updates a dictionary
-Script 8-simple_delate deletes a key from a dictionary Script 9-multiply_by_2 multplies a dictionary by 2
+Script 8-simple_delate deletes a key from a dictionary Script 9-multiply_by_2 multplies a dictionary by 2 Script 10-best_score returns a key with best score